KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         entt::entity text;
     };

-Let's make a function which constructs the UI text and put it under Logic functions ``namespace``:
+Now make a function which constructs the UI text, and put it under Logic functions ``namespace``:

 .. code-block:: cpp